siddimore/Work/mywork.md

 **What we got:**
 - **Cost reduction**: 98% cut in disaster recovery infrastructure costs
-- **Better reliability**: Faster detection and recovery times
+- **Better reliability**: Faster recovery times
 - **True scalability**: Scales with cluster size, not ledger count
 - **Simpler operations**: One thing to manage instead of 1,000

-This Kubernetes operator became the standard pattern for operational tooling across Azure Confidential Computing.
+This Kubernetes operator became the standard pattern for operational tooling.
 The architecture proves that cloud-native patterns can solve traditional operational challenges while delivering immediate cost savings and long-term architectural benefits.

 # The Experimental Stuff